Ready for a get-in-the-mud, climb-that-hill, search-those-stars approach to learning? Have we got a job for you.

 We own two outdoor education facilities: Hancock Field Station outside of Fossil, Oregon and the Coastal Discovery Center at Camp Gray in Newport, Oregon.
 During the spring and fall, each site hosts Outdoor Science School.
 Teachers from all types of schools—public and private, elementary and middle school—bring their classes to one of our sites for 3-5 days.
 The students stay in cabins with school chaperones, and we all eat together in the dining hall.

-The daily schedule is based on the programs chosen by the school.
+The daily schedule typically includes five-hour field studies, ninety-minute interest groups and one to two-hour evening programs.
+We offer a variety of topics; programs are chosen by the school.
 Curricula will be provided during training; it will include all the classes that each site offers.
 With the curriculum in hand, you’re responsible for writing lesson plans and tailoring them to the demographics of your teaching group.

 A typical day starts at 7am and ends at 9pm with campfire.
 The days are long, peppered with short breaks for the students and staff, and it's an unforgettable experience.